 The Golden Chain Theater recently celebrated 48 consecutive seasons of live theater.
 The theater presents summer melodramas, historical dramas, murder mysteries, and more.

-The theater is run by all volunteers.
+The Golden Chain Theater is run by all volunteers.

 Address: 42130 CA-41, Oakhurst, CA 93644